 We’ve been drinking in Soho for a long time, but we almost bust our livers revisiting our favourite spots just to make sure that we were only recommending Soho’s absolute best bars.

 Here are the ones that you shouldn’t miss.

 The Best Bars in Soho

 If you only make time to visit one bar in Soho, make it Disrepute.

-I should play coy and pretend that I don’t have favourites, but that just isn’t true.
+We should play coy and pretend that we don’t have favourites, but that just isn’t true.
 Disrepute is one of (if not the) best bars in Soho.
 Fact.